evannetwork/evannetwork.github.io/dev/hello-world.md

 ```

 The contract returns a byte-array that has to be converted to ascii to be a readable string.
-The reason is, that some web3 versions can't deal with solidity string return values,
-and unfortunately the one used in the blockchain-core library can't.
+The reason is that some web3 versions can't deal with solidity string return values and unfortunately the one used in the blockchain-core library belongs to this class.

-Fortunetely it is rare to actually have strings in contracts.
+Fortunately it is rare to actually have strings in contracts.

 It just prints the string we have passed into it.
 That's because the private `prompt` property hasn't been set yet.
 So let's do that.